stoplightio/spectral/README.md

 If you have a bug or feature request, please open an issue [here](https://github.com/stoplightio/spectral/issues).

 If you need help using Spectral or have a support question, please use the [Stoplight Community forum](https://community.stoplight.io).
-We're created an open source category for these questions.
+We've created an open source category for these questions.
 It's also a great place to share your implementations.

 Lastly, if you want to discuss something in private, you can reach out to Stoplight support at [support@stoplight.io](mailto:support@stoplight.io).